JuliaLang/www.julialang.org/downloads/nightlies.md

 Nightlies are updated asynchronously for each platform after each platforms testing passes.
 The time the installers were updated can be seen by hovering over the links.

+Nightly builds are also available through the `nightly` channel on `juliaup`.

 ~~~
 <table class="downloads table table-hover table-bordered">
   <tbody>